neopragma/sociabletests/i2-java-walkthrough.md

 We won't take screenshots for every step in the TDD process.
 Everything is identical except some of the code in the test case.

+That's good information.
+It tells us the pattern language doesn't affect the TDD process in any way.
+All the work is the same except the details of how we set up Test Doubles.

 The code ended up pretty much the same as in the version using mocks, except that the
 ```Weather``` class consists mostly of code to support the Embedded Stub, and the
 ```WeatherTest``` class continues to be simpler than in the version using mocks, since